DFINITY-Education/web-development/module-1.md

 Here's a more in-depth overview of autonomous canisters, from the [DFINITY FAQ](https://dfinity.org/faq/how-can-the-internet-computer-undo-the-monopolization-of-the-internet):

 > But how will one of these new open internet services be created?
 For example, let’s imagine some entrepreneur wishes to create a replacement for LinkedIn on the Internet Computer.
-The first step they would probably take, is to create a basic prototype, since LinkedIn is no marvel of engineering, and then upload the software “canisters” involved to the Internet Computer.
+The first step they would probably take is to create a basic prototype, since LinkedIn is no marvel of engineering, and then upload the software “canisters” involved to the Internet Computer.
 At this point, the entrepreneur retains control over the service because they have a cryptographic key that allows them to configure and upgrade its systems.
 However, they would then upload an autonomous tokenized governance canister, and then irrevocably transfer control of the new service to this (so that it becomes part of that autonomous system).
 Of course, at this stage they would hold all the governance tokens, but their aim would be to divest themselves of tokens over time to fund development and incentivize contributors, such that eventually they hold only a minority stake and the service becomes truly “open”.
 >
 > We think that the larger the number of holders of voting tokens in the governance systems of internet services, the more attractive the internet service will be and the greater the number of supporters and promoters they shall have.
 Founders and key participants will still drive key decisions and day-to-day operations as most governance canisters, such as the standard ones offered by DFINITY, will support variations on “liquid democracy” algorithms that allow token holders to assign their voting power to others (where after the assignments of voting power will generally mostly be updated only when systemic problems emerge or emergencies occur) providing for strong dynamic leadership even though there may be enormous numbers of stakeholders.
 However, even if the founders of an internet service fail to divest themselves of sufficient governance tokens to make it truly open, their project can still guarantee that APIs they publicly share will not be revoked.